godotengine/godot-docs/tutorials/legal/complying_with_licenses.rst

 ENet
 ^^^^

-If the project being creater is a multiplayer game using the `ENet <http://enet.bespin.org/>`_ driver, ENet has similar licensing terms as Godot
+If the project being created is a multiplayer game using the `ENet <http://enet.bespin.org/>`_ driver, ENet has similar licensing terms as Godot

 	Copyright (c) 2002-2016 Lee Salzman